nprice1/blog/content/post/character-creator-pt2.md

 # Sprite Subscriber (Flow API)

-Now that I have an abstraction for getting all of the paths we need to overlay for the final sprite sheet, it's time for some more unnecessary asynchronous calls!
+Now that I have an abstraction for getting all of the paths I need to overlay for the final sprite sheet, it's time for some more unnecessary asynchronous calls!
 For this I'm going to play around with the [Flow API](https://docs.oracle.com/javase/9/docs/api/java/util/concurrent/Flow.html) since I have never used it before.
 This is a pretty terrible use case for this since order is incredibly important, but in my testing it didn't turn out horribly